Pylons/pyramid/docs/narr/templates.rst

 ``renderer_name``
   The renderer name used to perform the rendering, e.g. ``mypackage:templates/foo.pt``.

+You can define more values which will be passed to every template executed as a result of rendering by defining :term:`renderer globals`.

 What any particular renderer does with them is up to the renderer itself, but most renderers, including al Chameleon renderers, make